HyperPROBELabs/MP19-7MF-SK6812-WEBCLI/README.md

 ## Quick Start

-You can run this project in two ways:
+You can run this project in three ways:

+## Option 1 — Github Pages (Recommended)
+Open your browser, then go to [hyperprobelabs.github.io/MP19-7MF-SK6812-WEBCLI](https://hyperprobelabs.github.io/MP19-7MF-SK6812-WEBCLI/)

+> Make sure you are using a WebSerial-compatible browser (Chrome / Edge).

-## Option 1 — Simple HTTP Server (Recommended)
+## Option 2 — Simple HTTP Server (local)

 Serve the web UI directly from the `./web` directory: